Be wildlife wise this winter

 Regardless of your activity, if you see something, take a few extra steps:

 - In Alberta or B.C., post sightings of wolverines to Wolverine Watch – let regional researchers know you may have seen tracks or an animal.
 This will contribute to an even better understanding of wolverines in our region.

-- If you see a caribou or caribou tracks, let the Ministry of Environment know by submitting your wildlife observation online.
+- If you see a caribou or caribou tracks in B.C., let the Ministry of Environment know by submitting your wildlife observation online.

 - Tell your fellow skiers and riders.
 Let others know if there are places to avoid.